SystemsApproach/5G/arch.rst

 Third, while the resulting user plane channels are logically end-to-end, each is actually implemented as a sequence of per-hop tunnels, as illustrated in :numref:`Figure %s <fig-per-hop>`.
-(The Figure shows the SGW and PGW from the 4G Mobile Core to make the example more concrete.)
+(The figure shows the SGW and PGW from the 4G Mobile Core to make the example more concrete.)
 This means each component on the end-to-end path terminates a downstream tunnel using one local identifier for a given UE, and initiates an upstream tunnel using a second local